ctln12/yahtzee-game/README.md

 React-specific optionals:

 - Prevent assigning the same dice to more than one score line
-- Make the game start with the dice already rolled
 - Add code to detect when the game is over, and add a “play again?” feature that resets the game
 - Use an add-on library for “styled components” to move CSS out of .css files and into component definitions